Gussy Concludes his 2016 FLW Tour Campaign with Event on Wheeler Lake

 Gussy flipped a Northland Tackle Company tube bait, as it seemed they wanted something besides a jig or creature bait.

 On day one, Gussy expressed he did lose a good bass that would’ve had him set up pretty good for day two, but still he stayed committed to his plan on day two.
-On day two he stopped to fish an area close to take off, where he caught a keeper bass and was trying to milk one more keeper off the area, but he cut the clock to close and suffered a late penalty.
+On day two he stopped to fish an area close to take off, where he caught a keeper bass and was trying to milk one more keeper off the area, but he cut the clock too close and suffered a late penalty.

 This did not sour Gussy’s experience in Huntsville, “it was just an overall cool deal, with the great dinner the night before the tournament, having my dad practice with me, staying in an incredible house with my travel partners (Johnston brothers and Brandon McMillian) and just the overall closeness of the anglers fishing the event,” said Gussy.

-Gussy is excited and looking forward to the 2017 FLW Tour, with a schedule going to numerous new venues, but for now Gussy will turn his attention to guiding, filming TV shows and competing in local events in Canada, including the famed International Falls Bass Championship.
+Gussy is excited and looking forward to the 2017 FLW Tour, with a schedule going to numerous new venues, but for now, Gussy will turn his attention to guiding, filming TV shows, and competing in local events in Canada, including the famed International Falls Bass Championship.

-All of us at Classic Bass congratulate Gussy on the great 2016 season and appreciate you in taking the time to chat with us following each event; we will continue to chat with Gussy in 2017!
+All of us at Classic Bass congratulate Gussy on the great 2016 season and appreciate you for taking the time to chat with us following each event; we will continue to chat with Gussy in 2017!